 3. Coolant checked in radiator — not just in the reserve bottle.

 4. Tires properly inflated to vehicle manufacturer’s specs for make, model, tire size, front and rear position etc. rather than some arbitrary figure.
 Please note the inflation pressure printed on the tire is a MAXIMUM SAFE INFLATION and not a recommendation.
 Proper tire inflation is dependent on many parameters of which the tire selected is only one.
 The rest are specific to the vehicle.
 The information is placed on the doorjamb by the vehicle manufacturer but, unfortunately, rarely heeded.

 5. We have NEVER stripped out the drain plug threads on a Honda oil pan.
 We HAVE replaced lots of Honda oil pans stripped out elsewhere.

-6. We recommend an oil and filter change interval of every 5000 miles — just fine for Texas which does not subject vehicles to the prolonged warmup that cold climates do.
+6. We recommend an oil and filter change interval of every 5000 miles for most cars — just fine for Texas which does not subject vehicles to the prolonged warmup that cold climates do.
 The lube franchises are pushing for every 3000 miles — which if followed will eat up much of the perceived savings.

 7. We stock the proprietary Honda and Toyota transmission fluids and differential fluids need to properly service these vehicles.

 8. We will not cause a “check engine” light on your vehicle by improperly servicing the air filter.
 We frequently fix “check engine” lights when wiring or vacuum hoses were not properly reattached to the air intake.